JiveSnake/monochromator-controller/README.md

-# monochrometer-controller
+# monochromator-controller
-Control program for a Monochrometer
+Control program for a Monochromator

 The program is for two Arduino's in a I2C Master-Slave set up.
 The Master is also connected to a 2x16 LCD screen, a 4x4 keypad, a switch, and a gap wheel encoder.